kenicenoel/react-demo-airbnb-experiences/README.md

 # Airbnb Experience Clone

     I created this React demo to try out using TypeScript with React.
-I used typescript with Angular and have since fallen in love with it because it makes javascript palletable to me as a C# developer.
+I used TypeScript with Angular and have since fallen in love with it because it makes JavaScript palletable to me as a C# developer.

     In this demo, components and props are used to design the layout